maven2424/monroe-maps/README.md

-# Monroe Camera App - Form Data Visualization Dashboard
+# Monroe Camera App - Form Data Visualization Dashboard (Fixed Environment Variables)

 A real-time web application that automatically receives form submissions from WordPress and displays them on an interactive Google Map with advanced search and filtering capabilities.